Skip to content

 Version-1.6.0

-Add the as_default identifier to a specific rule entry to set it as the default fallback rule.
-The fallback rule can not set any matching conditions (do not configure the rules field); at the same time, it should not participate in regular rule matching.
+Add the as_default flag to a specific rule entry to set it as the default fallback rule.
+The fallback rule can have no matching conditions set (no rules field configured); at the same time, it should not participate in regular rule matching.
 A suggested fallback rule is as follows:

 {